asbjornu/developer.swedbankpay.com/_includes/card-general.md

 However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when posting in the payment.
-This is specified in the technical reference section for creating credit card payments – you will find the link in the sequence diagram below." %}
+This is specified in the Other Features sub-section for creating credit card payments – you will find the link in the sequence diagram below." %}

 {% include alert.html type="success" icon="link" body="**Defining